-In the first set of lines the speaker begins by describing the setting.
-The scene immediately comes across as quiet, dark and somewhat foreboding.
+In the first set of lines, the speaker begins by describing the setting.
+The scene immediately comes across as quiet, dark, and somewhat foreboding.
 At the same time, the home is a sanctuary from the darkness.
-There is a deep darkness outside this house and from where the main character, the old man, is, the dark seems to “look…in at him.”
+There is deep darkness outside this house and from where the main character, the old man, is, the dark seems to “look…in at him.”
 Frost personifies the space outside the house, increasing the fear inherent to the scene.

 The speaker explains that the sound of the man’s feet, which resembles the sound when one beats on a box, is unknown to the outside world.
 The darkness contains within it a vast array of sounds, but nothing like that.
 It is this disturbance and reciprocation of the unknown by the old man which comforts him.